danielep71/VBA-DATETIMEPICKER/README.md

 **VBA-DATETIMEPICKER** is a modern, modular, and worksheet-friendly **Date / Time Picker for Excel VBA**.

-The component provides a **modeless UserForm**, contextual worksheet integration, in-form settings, keyboard shortcuts, live-clock support, right-click access, and optional in-grid activation.
+The component provides a **modeless UserForm**, contextual worksheet integration, in-form settings, keyboard shortcuts, live-clock support, right-click access, optional in-grid activation, and optional Ribbon callbacks.

 Built as part of a broader **Excel VBA Runtime Framework**, this project focuses on: